 Placing the weight on my foot helped me nail the required hanging hollow position.
 I focused on pulling my toes up to the ceiling while keeping my glutes tight and my rib cage connected to my hips.
 Plus, it prevented me from using any leg momentum to get over the bar.
 By taking away any freedom to compensate, I earned my strength with a solid groove.
 If you have

-After playing around, I found that my best spot was to have the bell above my knees, in what I call the “nest” of my thighs.
+After playing around, I found that my best spot was to have the kettlebell above my knees, in what I call the “nest” of my thighs.
 That creates the feeling of being in the hollow hold.
-As the weight got bigger and heavier, I had to adjust the chain length again because the bell would hang below my knees.
+As the weight got bigger and heavier, I had to adjust the chain length again because the kettlebell would hang below my knees.
 Some days all I’ll do is

 When you were training for the Iron Maiden Challenge, how did you work in the press and pistol?